Here is a breakdown of major shareholders in FTC Solar Inc. (NASDAQ: FTCI)

 FTC Solar Inc. (FTCI) Insider Activity

-A total of 126 insider transactions have happened at FTC Solar Inc. (FTCI) in the last six months, with sales accounting for 104 and purchases happening 22 times.
+A total of 130 insider transactions have happened at FTC Solar Inc. (FTCI) in the last six months, with sales accounting for 107 and purchases happening 23 times.
 The most recent transaction is an insider sale by ARC Family Trust, the company’s 10% Owner.
-SEC filings show that ARC Family Trust sold 25,000 shares of the company’s common stock on Jan 31 at a price of $2.72 per share for a total of $68000.0.
-Following the sale, the insider now owns 15.55 million shares.
+SEC filings show that ARC Family Trust sold 100,000 shares of the company’s common stock on Feb 06 at a price of $2.90 per share for a total of $0.29 million.
+Following the sale, the insider now owns 15.45 million shares.

-FTC Solar Inc. disclosed in a document filed with the SEC on Jan 30 that ARC Family Trust (10% Owner) sold a total of 75,000 shares of the company’s common stock.
-The trade occurred on Jan 30 and was made at $2.76 per share for $0.21 million.
-Following the transaction, the insider now directly holds 15.58 million shares of the FTCI stock.
+FTC Solar Inc. disclosed in a document filed with the SEC on Jan 31 that ARC Family Trust (10% Owner) sold a total of 25,000 shares of the company’s common stock.
+The trade occurred on Jan 31 and was made at $2.72 per share for $68000.0.
+Following the transaction, the insider now directly holds 15.55 million shares of the FTCI stock.

 FTC Solar Inc. (FTCI): Who are the competitors?